Owen Newman - Counselling and Psychotherapy

 Work-related stress

-Difficulty being assertive and dealing with confrontation
+Difficulty being assertive or dealing with confrontation

 Self-esteem or self-confidence issues

+Difficulty finding the motivation to do things you need or want to do, start or sustain new habits and routines or give up habits that are having a negative impact on you.
 Habitually putting off starting a task or piece of work and/or becoming easily distracted while doing it and/or delaying finishing it despite knowing that doing so will have negative consequences.

 Booking a session